Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/chown_en.md

 ##NAME##

-chown - Changes the user and/or group ownership of each given file.
+chown - Set the user and/or group ownership of each given file.

 ##SYNOPSIS##